jakelevi1996/notes/topics/latex/README.md

 \end{document}
 ```

-The `.tex` files included in the template can be created if they don't exist with the following commands (in `bash` or PowerShell), in a terminal window open in the same directory as the template `.tex` file:
+The `.tex` and `.bib` files included in the template can be created if they don't exist with the following commands (in `bash` or PowerShell), in a terminal window open in the same directory as the template `.tex` file:

 ```
+touch   references.bib
 mkdir   Sections
 cd      Sections
-touch   Intro.tex related_work.tex methods.tex results.tex discussion.tex additional_results.tex
+touch   intro.tex related_work.tex methods.tex results.tex discussion.tex additional_results.tex
 ```

 ## Figures and subfigures